top of page

 Genesis 1:26-28

-Where did Adam and Eve initially live?
+2. Where did the first two humans, Adam and Eve, initially live?

 Unfortunately, Adam and Eve disobeyed God and were exiled from the Garden of Eden.